AU Crystals

 The characteristic shape a mineral takes when it grows freely, such as prismatic, tabular, cubic, or massive.

 Crystal habit is the word mineralogists use for the typical shape a mineral grows into when nothing crowds it.
-Each species has a preferred internal arrangement of atoms, and when a crystal forms with enough room, that arrangement shows itself on the outside as a recognisable form.
+Each species has a preferred internal arrangement of atoms (its crystal system, of which there are seven: cubic, tetragonal, orthorhombic, monoclinic, triclinic, hexagonal, and trigonal), and when a crystal forms with enough room, that arrangement shows itself on the outside as a recognisable form.
+Habit is not the same as crystal system.
+The system describes the underlying lattice; the habit describes the visible shape that lattice happens to produce, which can vary with growth conditions, temperature, and the chemistry of the surrounding fluid.